ToatNotKev/Kevins-BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src=" " title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->

 # First Milestone
-I succede in getting the code to run the magic mirror software on my rasberry pi 4.
-But before this I had to instal the thirty two bit rassberry pi os onto a micro sd card and student named Hari downloaded the os on the micro sd card so props to him.
-After installing th os I ran some commands on the rasberry pi to bassically donwload the files to install the magic mirror soft ware
+I succeeded in getting the code to run the magic mirror software on my raspberry Pi 4.
+But before this, I had to install the thirty-two-bit raspberry pi os onto a micro sd card and a student named Hari downloaded the os on the micro sd card so props to him.
+After installing the os I ran some commands on the raspberry pi to basically download the files to install the magic mirror software

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=ZpdhrvoJoVc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project
-I made a mob that is useless.
-It has a mototr in it witch turns off a switch that you turn on and the mottor spins a arm that opens the box
+I made a useless box.
+It has a motor in it witch turns off a switch that you turn on and the motor spins a arm that opens the box

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=mjSBqs2uI4M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>